-China, U.S. agree to roll back tariffs as part of trade deal: officials
+China, U.S. agree to roll back tariffs as part of trade deal -officials

 TRUMP-XI MEETING

 In what could be another gesture to boost optimism, China’s state news agency Xinhua reported late on Thursday that the Chinese customs and Ministry of Agriculture are considering removing restrictions on U.S. poultry imports.
+[B9N26I016]

 China has banned all U.S. poultry and eggs since January 2015 due to an avian influenza outbreak.